What It Is, How It Works, and Whether It’s Worth Trying

 - Enjoy experimenting with wellness products

 CBD coffee may be worth trying, as long as you choose quality products and listen to your body.
+If you prefer a caffeine-free option, our guide to CBD tea explores a gentler alternative.

 Disclaimer: The information provided in this article is for educational purposes only and should not be considered medical or legal advice.